 - running sport competitions, or increasing participation in the school games

 - buying necessary equipment to enhance PE and Sport

 - providing places for pupils on after school sport clubs.

-How will we be spending the PE & Sports Funding and who will benefit?
+How do we be spend the PE & Sports Funding and who benefits?

 To raise the quality of teaching PE and sport in school, ensuring that standards are at least good at Hillside and that this is sustainable we will: